Nasrallah Boutros Sfeir: Resignation

 Cardinal Sfeir submitted his resignation to the Congregation for the Oriental Churches in Rome in late 2010, but his resignation was not initially accepted because six Maronite bishops had submitted their resignations after reaching the retirement age of 75 in June 2010 His resignation was finally accepted by Pope Benedict XVI on 26 February 2011.

 Cardinal Sfeir was succeeded by Bishop Bechara Boutros Rahi who was elected as the new Patriarch for Antioch on 15 March 2011.

 Cardinal

 Sfeir was made a cardinal by Pope John Paul II in the consistory of 26 November 1994.
 As the patriarch of a sui juris particular church who has been made a cardinal, Sfeir was a cardinal bishop.

 He did not participate in the conclaves of 2005 and 2013, having already reached the age limit of 80.

 Works

 Sfeir wrote several books, including "The sources of the Gospel-Bkerké", (1975); "Personalities that disappeared 1961–1974", (two volumes); and "Sunday sermons: spiritual reflections and stand of national positions", (several volumes, 1988).

-Sfeir was fluent in many languages: Syriac, French, Italian, Aramaic and Latin, as well as his native Arabic, being proficient in both classical and Lebanese dialects.
+Sfeir was fluent in many languages: Syriac, French, Italian, Aramaic and Latin, as well as Arabic, being proficient in both classical and Lebanese dialects.